Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/amazon-s3-graph-connector.md

 - Other files (audio, video, and etc.)

 ## Prerequisites
-- To connect to your Amazon S3 bucket, you need:
+To connect to your Amazon S3 bucket, you need:
-  - The search admin for your organization's Microsoft 365 tenant
+- The search admin for your organization's Microsoft 365 tenant.
-  - AWS (Amazon Web Service) Access Key ID and Secret Access Key with read permission to the S3 bucket
+- AWS (Amazon Web Service) Access Key ID and Secret Access Key with read permission to the S3 bucket.

 ## Get started

-### 1. Choose a display name
+### Choose a display name
 The display name is used to identify each citation in Copilot to help users easily recognize the associated file or item.
 The display name also signifies trusted content and is used as a [content source filter](/MicrosoftSearch/custom-filters#content-source-filters).

 A default value is provided; you can customize it to a name that users in your organization recognize.

-### 2. Configure AWS credentials
+### Configure AWS credentials
 To connect to your S3 bucket, you need to provide AWS credentials.
 It is recommended to create a dedicated IAM (Identity and Access Management) user with "AmazonS3ReadOnlyAccess" permissions for security best practices.

 1. Create an IAM user in your AWS account